 Mummy called us down to breakfast and told us we had to sit like "proper English children" while we ate toast and jam, but even she laughed when Mr. Thompkins jumped up on the table and sniffed the butter pot.
 Cats are very clever you know, at making people laugh, but David and I tried to hide it as we were being most prim and proper, holding our noses high and curling our little fingers at one another.
 David laughed first, and then Mummy, but I pretended not to notice, only rolling my eyes much as great Aunt Ophelia does when David and I tell her we have been to visit the Water Queen.
 Mr. Thompkins pretended not to care.

-The garden was still damp from the Water Queen's silvery drops of dew when we ran down the path behind the potting sheds toward the pond.
+The garden was still damp from the Water Queen's silvery drops of dew when we ran down the path behind the potting sheds toward the pond and the low side of the garden.
 She puts them out every morning, but then she takes them back every afternoon.
 The dew drops, I mean.
 She doesn't care a fig about potting sheds.
 We had to stop when we came close to the buggawump's hole.
 He might be there, you know, and we didn't want him to take our shoes.
 One rainy day after Christmas he ate my very best pair.
 Do you remember?

 We shushed one another and tiptoed past the dark hole, being careful to stay away from the ferns and the calla lilies where he might be hiding.
 Did he ever take your shoes, Daddy?